LbcLab/indie_studio_ai_dev_kit/README.md

 ### Prerequisites

 What things you need to install the software and how to install them.
+First, make sure you've got the lua lib installed.
-First, clone the repository and run,  the example script
+Then, clone the repository and run the example script given the following instructions :

 ```
 git clone git@github.com:LbcLab/indie_studio_ai_dev_kit